adamthapa21/Honeybot/README.md

 Tested on Windows 7,10,11 and Server 2016,2019,2022.

-Once it is installed, the ports it listens on can be seen within the configuration file service.ini which normally exists within the location C:\HoneyBOT
+Once it is installed, the ports it listens on can be seen within the configuration file service.ini in this Github repo, which normally exists within the location C:\HoneyBOT

 The accompanying file  service.ini  can be downloaded and copied over the existing service.ini as this adds a number of extra ports whilst removing ports that cause a lot of extra noise on a lan such as SSDP, SMB, RPC, etc. These missing ports can of course always be added if required.
 When overwriting the service.ini it is recommended that you take a backup first.
 Failing that you could always uninstall and reinstall the application.